aiidalab/aiidalab-demo-server/README.md

 az login
 ```

+Check [install azure-cli on macOS](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-macos) if you are using macOS.

 You’ll need to open a browser and follow the instructions in your terminal to log in.

 Consider setting a [cloud budget](https://learn.microsoft.com/en-us/partner-center/set-an-azure-spending-budget-for-your-customers) for your Azure account.